ion-vortex/engine/docs/development/README.md

 # Development Guide

-This section contains everything you need for day-to-day development on the Oxide project.
+This section contains everything you need for day-to-day development on Ion Vortex.

 ## Overview

-Oxide follows strict engineering standards to ensure code quality, maintainability, and performance.
+Ion Vortex follows strict engineering standards to ensure code quality, maintainability, and performance.
 This guide covers:
 - Coding standards and conventions
 - How to work with the build system
 - Creating new components